 1. Choose a Good Day with Nice Weather

-Make sure you take care of this on a nice day.
-Don’t try and get this done if it’s windy or stormy.
-Secure your ladder and make sure it is placed on firm, level ground.
+Make sure you do this on a nice day.
+Don’t try to clean your swamp cooler pads if it’s windy or stormy.
+Secure your ladder and make sure it is placed on a firm, level ground.
 Visit the American Ladder Institute for full instructions on ladder safety.

 2. Disconnect the Power to your Swamp Cooler

-You’ll then want to be sure you’ve disconnected the power to the unit.
+First, you’ll then want to be sure you’ve disconnected the power to swamp cooler.
 Take off the panel on the side of your swamp cooler to gain access to the power outlet.
 Unplug the cords to both the pump and the motor.
 You’ll find the receptacles on the inside of your unit.